 So many changes in my life!
-Of course, there is sewing my passionate profession but also the opening of the physical store, the search for new suppliers, the opening of the courses... what madness!
+Of course, there is sewing, my passionate profession, but also the opening of the physical store, the search for new suppliers, the launch of the courses... what madness!

-A little reminder for those who do not necessarily know the beginning of the story:
+A little reminder for those who may not know the beginning of the story:

-• April 2019: I create the sewing advice blog (yes yes the famous blog tab with its 243 articles) to share my passion for sewing because my work in the hospital environment does not "fulfill" me.
+- April 2019: I create the sewing advice blog (yes, the famous blog tab with its 243 articles) to share my passion for sewing because my hospital work doesn't "fulfill" me.
 I need to work with my hands and share the creative aspects of my life.

-• March 2020: it's all hands on deck, covid arrives... we have no masks but I know how to sew, more and more are asking me... my municipality calls for citizen initiatives to supply residents... we launch the C'est du Joly site so people can easily place orders without moving.
+- March 2020: it's all hands on deck, covid arrives... we have no masks but I know how to sew, more and more people ask me for some... my municipality calls for citizen initiatives to supply residents... we launch the C'est du Joly site so people can easily place orders without going out.

-• May 2022: We open the physical shop and we start the courses
+- May 2022: We open the physical shop and start the courses!

-2022 was more than busy; so, let's review together the balance of this extraordinary year by going over the resolutions I had pointed out.
+2022 was more than busy; so, let's review together the report of this extraordinary year by going over the resolutions I had set.
 Did I succeed in the challenge?

-The first fabrics of the shop arrive in 2020
+The first fabrics for the shop arrive in 2020

 November 2021: we start the work